 Panic!
 At the Disco's fans also show no sign of abandoning the group.
 In advance of the release of Too Weird to Live, To Rare to Die!, the band released two music videos, both of which have gone supernova on YouTube.
-The official video for the propulsive, dance-pop, electronic-embellished "Miss Jackson" has received more than 12 million views since it was posted last July.
-And the emo-enhanced new-wave odyssey "This is Gospel," which debuted last August, has already garnered more than 15 million views.
+The official video for the propulsive, dance-pop, electronic-embellished "Miss Jackson" has received more than 3 million views since it was posted on July 15.
+And the emo-enhanced new-wave odyssey "This is Gospel," which debuted August 11, has already garnered over 1.8 million views.
 Both videos are inventive and nightmarish narratives that demonstrate how much a band can do with a limited budget if they have a talented, creative team to work with.

 "Miss Jackson," directed by Jordan Bahat, is even more macabre.
 During the clip, Urie plays a tragically doomed character who wakes up next to a dead girl.
 When he becomes conscious, he seems equally freaked out and possessed.
 He washes her blood off his hands, engages in a frenzied dance outside of a Las Vegas hotel, and eventually drives a car into the desert.
 There, he encounters a witch who imbues him with her spirit, then has him behead her with a samurai sword.